#118 Wife never apologizes / Have I

 incomplete, an out-integrity—usually a childhood

-incident) so that they can verbally acknowledge and complete the
+incident).
+Once they recall the "first" they can verbally acknowledge and complete the

 first incident and thereby